oliveraebischer/oliveraebischer.github.io/index.md

 # Personal Website of Oliver Fahrni

-I am an Urban Economics PhD applicant at the University of Heidelberg with a passion for research, teaching, and applying economic thinking in the private sector.
+I am an Economics PhD applicant at the University of Heidelberg with a passion for research, teaching, and applying economic thinking in the private sector.

 - [CV](cv.md)
 - [Research](research.md)